PECOS-packages/PECOS/docs/user-guide/getting-started.md

 - Try the examples in each language:
   - Python examples: `/python/quantum-pecos/examples/`
   - Rust examples: `/crates/*/examples/`

-## Development Setup

-For contributing to PECOS or developing with the source code, see the [Development Guide](../development/development.md).
+- For contributing to PECOS or developing with the source code, see the [Development Guide](../development/DEVELOPMENT.md).